The Shi-Chi Sutaru AKA The Seven Styles

 Whilst not a form on its own, it refers to the ability to use other or additional weapons such as wielding two light-sabers at once within a particular form.
 Needless to say, this is only possible within single handed forms.
 It also covers the use of specialised weapons such are ‘spear’ light-sabers and double bladed of ‘Bo’ sabers, and unarmed techniques.

 First Strike Lightsaber Combat Simulations operate a system of an annual Jar Kai where in a particular year we will study a certain element of Jar Kai as an interest lesson so students can then practice additional techniques themselves outside of the Shi Chi Sutaru but form no part of grading within the Shi Chi Sutaru.

 Within the Shi Chi Sutaru, Jar Kai is translated to mean ‘The secondary Skill’

 Some forms of Jar Kai are as follows:

 Zatan – unarmed techniques Botan – use of a double bladed light-saber

 Kai Zen – using two light-sabers Nagatan – Use of spear or halberd Lightsaber

-Overall people learn several forms and master one or sometimes all.
-Whether anyone chooses to master only several is down to personal preference.
+Overall people learn several forms, and master one or sometimes all.
+Whether anyone chooses to master only one or several is down to personal preference.
 It can be considered a good swordsman doesn’t adhere to a particular form, but learns their favourite techniques and creates their own using extensive variations, thus adding a new, powerful element: surprise.
 Masters of the forms will, of course, refute this.
 The key, however, to true mastery, is constant training.